-36 weeks of small group curriculum tailor made for high school or college students to give them a place of refuge and hope, as the facilitators lead them through discussions based on the Journey to Freedom and 12 Steps concepts.
-No reading assignments or homework ever.
-Discussion lead by facilitators with open or closed group variations to best suit the needs of the group.
+This 36-week small group curriculum is tailor made for high school or college students, giving them a place of refuge and hope as the facilitators lead them through discussions based on the Journey to Freedom and 12 Steps concepts.

+There are no reading assignments or homework like the adult version.
+This adaptable curriculum can be implemented within open or closed group variations that can take place over as little as 8 weeks, or as long as 36 weeks, to best suit the needs of the students.